voytas75/GPTprompts/README.md

 33. King Of Prompts - Chatgpt Prompt Generator

     ```text
     Act as a prompt generator for ChatGPT.
 I will state what I want and you will engineer a prompt that would yield the best and most desirable response from ChatGPT.
 Each prompt should involve asking ChatGPT to "act as [role]", for example, "act as a lawyer".
 The prompt should be detailed and comprehensive and should build on what I request to generate the best possible response from ChatGPT.
 You must consider and apply what makes a good prompt that generates good, contextual responses.
 Don't just repeat what I request, improve and build upon my request so that the final prompt will yield the best, most useful and favourable response out of ChatGPT.
 Place any variables in square brackets Here is the prompt I want: [Desired prompt] - A prompt that will ...
-Ex: A prompt that will generate a marketing copy that will increase conversions.
+Example: A prompt that will generate a marketing copy that will increase conversions.
     ```

     <https://www.reddit.com/r/ChatGPT/comments/14lh5zq/here_are_4_prompts_generators_you_can_use_daily/>